 Erectile dysfunction (ED) is a condition marked by the inability to achieve or maintain an erection.
-The risk increases with age, affecting 12 percent of men below 60, 22 percent of men between 60 and 69, and 30 percent of men over 70, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+The risk increases with age, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 Statins are among the most common cholesterol medications.
 They block the production of cholesterol by the liver.
 This helps reduce your levels of low-density lipoprotein (LDL) cholesterol, also known as “bad” cholesterol.
-Statins also help to remove plaque in your arteries, reducing blockages that can lead to heart attacks and strokes.
+However, statins don’t remove the plaque that’s already in your arteries or reduce blockages that already exist.

 These drugs are sold under the following brand names: